lgw2/lgw2.github.io/_teaching/csci127-summer-2019/labs/lab1.md

 * Make sure that you have access to a computer that runs Python.
 * Be able to modify a simple Python program.
 * Be able to use Montana State's Course Management System, Brightspace, to submit an assignment.
-* Be able to modify your Brightspace profile to include a recognizable photo or sketch.
 * Introduce yourself to the instructor and reflect on what you hope to get out of this course.